Tuesday, 3 September 2024

 Why have scientists given coral reefs 'heartburn'?

-The growth of coral reefs will be severely stunted by acidification before the end of the century if atmospheric carbon dioxide emissions are not reduced, according to the latest findings from an international team of scientists on Australia’s Great Barrier Reef.
-Their experiment was the first in which carbon dioxide was deliberately added to seawater
+Listen to this article The growth of coral reefs will be severely stunted by acidification before the end of the century if atmospheric carbon dioxide emissions are not reduced, according to the latest findings from an international team of scientists on Australia’s Great Barrier Reef.
+Their experiment was the first in which carbon dioxide was

 Published: April 16, 2018 - 20:30